vidfamn/OGSGameNotifier/README.md

 ## TODO

 * Unit tests
-* Optional discord announcement
 * Blacklist players from notifications
 * Remove the websocket dependency and rewrite using the stdlib
   * Tracability for message and socket errors
-  * We have our own ping messages, don't need 2
+  * Has built in ping message that we don't need, we have our own don't need 2
   * Alive-method seems to be bugged at times (mutex locked)
-* MacOS builds

 # Install